 Threaded fasteners (bosses and inserts)

 There are three ways to add fasteners to an injection molded part: by designing a thread directly on the part, by adding a boss where the screw can be attached, or by including a threaded insert.

-Modelling a thread directly on the part is possible, but not recommended, as the teeth of the thread are essentially undercuts, increasing drastically the complexity and cost of the mold (we will more about undercuts in a latter section).
-An example of a injection molded part with a thread are bottle caps.
+Modelling a thread directly on the part is possible, but not recommended, as the teeth of the thread are essentially undercuts, increasing drastically the complexity and cost of the mold (we will more about undercuts in a later section).
+An example of an injection molded part with a thread are bottle caps.

 Bosses are very common in Injection Molded parts and are used as points for attachment or assembly.
 They consist of cylindrical projections with holes designed to receive screws, threaded inserts, or other types of fastening and assembly hardware.
 A good way to think of a boss is as a rib that closes on itself in a circle.

 When bosses are used as points of fastening, the outer diameter of the boss should be 2x the nominal diameter of the screw or insert and its inner diameter equal to the diameter of the core of the screw.
 The hole of the boss should extend to the base-wall level, even if the full depth is not needed for assembly, to maintain a uniform wall thickness throughout the feature.
 Add a chamfer for easy insertion of the screw or insert.